 Career Center resources including CV prep, exploring schools, the application process, and info on paying for school

 Summer Training Academy for Research Success (STARS) is an eight-week summer research academy for community college students, undergraduate students, recent college graduates, and masters students.
-Opened to all disciplines, STARS offers student participants a rigorous research opportunity with esteemed UC San Diego faculty, informative transfer and graduate school preparation workshops, and educational, cultural, and social activities; applications due next in January.
+Opened to all disciplines, STARS offers student participants a rigorous research opportunity with esteemed UC San Diego faculty, informative transfer and graduate school preparation workshops, and educational, cultural, and social activities; check their website for the application's deadline.